gvaxx/protranslating/README.md

-1. create .env from .env.example in backend and frontend ( cd backend && cp .env.example .env
+1. Create .env from .env.example in backend and frontend
- cd ../frontend/ && cp .env.example .env )
+2. Change DB_URI to your mongo adress
-2. yarn update
+4. yarn update
-3. cd frontend && yarn install && yarn serve
+5. At frontend directory run ```yarn install && yarn serve```
-4. open a new terminal tab
-5. cd backend && yarn install && yarn develop
+6. At backend directory run ```yarn install && yarn develop```